 I saw a friend yesterday who I haven’t seen in over a year.
 We caught up quickly.
 Her daughter studies poetry and literature in England.
 It is her second year and she has just shaved half of her head to indicate to the world her new status: she is suddenly single.
 Her beau of many years is a mathematician.
 “How can I love a man who doesn’t understand poetry?” she wailed with big tears rolling down her perfectly rosy cheeks.

-I had just returned from attending and assisting with a chiropractic seminar entitled Bio Geometric Integration II: The Anterior and Sagittal Planes.
-After this weekend I must wonder instead, how a mathematician could love a poetry major who failed to see the exquisite poetry in mathematics.
+I had just returned from a BioGeometric Integration® chiropractic seminar.
+After this weekend I must wonder, instead, how a mathematician could love a poetry major who failed to see the exquisite poetry in mathematics.
 Oh Sophia!

 What could be more poetic than a human body remembering its own geometry, its sacred beginnings, its holy structure and letting go of pieces of experiences, unincorporated images, flashes, events which have hindered, covered, and in some cases, physically collapsed the human structure itself?

 I remember that naive sense that the someone I would love would be like me, just different.
 In adolescence we are so busy creating our new self, separate from our parents, that it is easy to fall in love with people who are similar to what we think we are or who we purport to be.
-It confirms that we have chosen our version of our self well if we find it lovable in others.
+It confirms that we have chosen our version of ourselves well if we find it lovable in others.

 Back to the math.
 Math was never my preferred subject.
 It was fine when all that required was to memorize a series of tables which I could spit back on quizzes.
 I began to struggle with word problems, the practical application of those memorized tables in theory.
 Once I had cars, airplanes, and trains heading in the same direction at different speeds, I was done.
 My brain shut down.